delaneyj/datastar/code/go/site/static/md/reference/plugins_attributes.md

 The `data-on-*` matches DOM events, however there are currently a few special cases for custom events.

 1.  `data-on-load` which is triggered when the element is loaded into the DOM.
-2.  `data-on-store-change` which is triggered when the store changes.
+2.  `data-on-signals-change` which is triggered when the signals changes.
 3.  `data-on-raf` which is triggered on every requestAnimationFrame event.

 #### Modifiers